DataDog/KubeHound/docs/reference/attacks/ROLE_BIND.md

 | 4 | None | To cover this usecase, we need duplicate a non-namespaced PermissionSet to a namespace one. |

-### Edge case
+### Limitation of the can-i Kubernetes API

-If a PermissionSet is linked by a RoleBinding but allows you to `create` a `ClusterRoleBinding` and `bind` a `ClusterRole`, even if you "technically" have the right to do so (by asking the `can-i` API from Kubernetes), you will not be able to escalate the privilege.
+The PermissionSet (linked by RoleBinding/Role) **allows access to namespaced objects only**.
+So even if the verb allows you to `create` a `ClusterRoleBinding` and `bind` a `ClusterRole`, it will not work because those objects are not namespaced.
+With this PermissionSet (RB/R), the scope is only namespaced objects.

+K8s API will let you create invalid configs, it is considered as "a feature of Kubernetes RBAC".
+For instance you can create RBAC that will give you rights to allow the educate right on dolphin objects.
+So Kubernetes won't warn you if you get something wrong, because it doesn’t have a list of what “right” looks like.
+So when asking the `can-i` API from Kubernetes, it will tell you that you can `create` a `ClusterRoleBinding` and `bind` a `ClusterRole` because it will only process a "regex check".

 Asking the API if I can create/bind: